EU summons Venezuela envoy in response to expulsion order

 Maduro gave the ambassador 72 hours to leave Venezuela.

-“We believe that the decision to give 72 hours to an ambassador with the EU in Caracas to leave the country will require the necessary measures of reciprocity but I can not define what it is going to be," Josep Borrell said during a news conference.
+“We believe that the decision to give 72 hours to an ambassador with the EU in Caracas to leave the country will require the necessary measures of reciprocity but I can not define what it is going to be," EU foreign policy chief Josep Borrell said during a news conference.
 “We will summon the ambassador of Nicolás Maduro to the EU institutions today.
-Let's see after this meeting, at that moment, all options are on the table."
+Let's see after this meeting.
+At the moment, all options are on the table."

 The measures imposed by the EU brought to 36 the total number of Venezuelan officials under European sanctions, which include a travel ban and freezing assets.
 EU officials said in a statement the sanctions target individuals and don't affect the population in general.